maheshwariswamy542-spec/Hospital_operations_Analysis/README.md

 * Admission type
 * Insurance provider

-Billing amount and discharge date were excluded because they would not be reliably known at admission and could create data leakage.
+Billing amount and discharge date were excluded because they would not be reliably available at admission and could create data leakage.

 ### Train/Test Split